AlessandroCaula/fullstack_open/part5/README.md

 #### 5.20: Blog List End To End Testing, step 4

 Do a test that makes sure the blog can be liked.

+#### 5.21: Blog List End To End Testing, step 5

+Make a test that ensures that the user who added the blog can delete the blog.
+If you use the window.confirm dialog in the delete operation, you may have to Google how to use the dialog in the Playwright tests.